Skip to main content

 # Use in conditional logic

-await window.agent(prompt="Search for Narada AI")
+await agent.run(prompt="Search for Narada AI")

-response = await window.get_url()
+response = await agent.get_url()

 if "search" in response.url: